Viincenttt/Zortex/README.md

 *The configuration of the player ship view*

 ### Technologies
 The game is built in Unity and uses SteamVR and the VRTK library to add support for virtual reality.
-All game code is written in C# and the 3D models were created using Blender.
-All assets in the game are self-made, except for the music and sound-effects.
+All 3D models in this game were created using Blender.
+All game code is written in C# using Visual Studio 2017.
+All assets in this game are self-made, except for the music and sound-effects.

 ### Credits
 #### Music